Skip to main content

 • Schedule Validations.
 GX Cloud enables you to schedule validations, so that you can test and assess your data on a regular cadence and monitor data quality over time.
 See Manage schedules for more detail.

 • Alerting.
-GX Cloud provides the ability send alerts when validations fail, enabling your organization to remain proactively aware of the health of your Data Assets.
+GX Cloud provides the ability to send alerts when validations fail, enabling your organization to remain proactively aware of the health of your Data Assets.
 See Manage alerts for more detail.

 GX Cloud architecture

 • GX Cloud frontend web UI.
 Enables you to manage and validate your organization's data quality without running code and provides shared visibility into your organization's Validation Results history.
-The GX Cloud web UI is browser- and platform-independent.

 • GX Cloud data storage.
 Stores the configurations for your organization's Data Sources, Data Assets, Expectations, and Validations alongside your organization's Validation Result histories and Data Asset descriptive metrics.